-5 Numerical Results and Interpretation
+4 Numerical Results and Interpretation

-Figures 3 to 5 in this section contain the main numerical results of our simulations of the laws of motion derived analytically in Sections 3.2 and A.1 in the appendix.21 In this section, we discuss the key qualitative insights from the simulations by first presenting the case with no policy, second the coordinated case, and third the Nash case.
-Subsection 5.4 compares the three cases to highlight the structure of optimal health and trade coordination during a pandemic.22
+Figures 3 to 5 in this section contain the main numerical results of our simulations of the laws of motion derived analytically in Sections 2.2 and A.1 in the appendix.
+In this section, we discuss the key qualitative insights from the simulations by first presenting the case with no policy, second the coordinated case, and third the Nash case.
+Section 4.4 compares the three cases to highlight the structure of optimal health and trade coordination during a pandemic.
+Sections 4.5 and 4.6 consider alternative scenarios without tariffs and with synchronous waves, respectively.

-5.1 Health and Economic Outcomes with No Government Policy
+4.1 Health and Economic Outcomes with No Government Policy

 As a benchmark, Figure 3 illustrates the SIR dynamics and economic outcomes when there are no containment policies or tariffs.
 The top 4 panels present the disease dynamics in both countries.
-As summarized in 2, starting with an initial infection rate of $I_0 = 0.001$ in country A, the pandemic takes off in country A and slowly spreads to country B, where it begins to take off after around week 25.
+As summarized in Table 3, starting with an initial infection rate of $I_0 = 0.001$ in country A, the pandemic takes off in country A and slowly spreads to country B, where it begins to take off after week 25.
 The share of infected households in country A peaks at 4.6% in week 33 and declines thereafter.
 Around week 50, infections in country B overtake those in A and peak at 4.6% in week 60.
 After week 97 the disease has run its course in country A, and after week 122 in country B, when almost 50% of the population in each country has become infected and around 0.45% of the population in each country has died.